FoxFortino/SCS/storyboarding/storyboard_SCS.md

 <img src="treemap.jpg" alt="Figure 2" width="300"/>

+Placeholder: This needs to be remade reflecting the new correct set of SN subtypes.
+Additionally, I want better colors and overall I want the labels tidier, maybe better font choice.

-### Figure 2 [PLACEHOLDER, remade with the correct SN subtypes and with a better color scheme]: A 'treemap' plot showing the number of spectra in our dataset for each SN type.
+### Figure 2 : A 'treemap' plot showing the number of spectra in our dataset for each SN type.
 The area of each rectangle is proportional to the number of spectra.
 Blue, orange, green and magenta rectangles denote SN spectra with broadtype Ia, Ib, Ic, and II, respectively.

 ***

 <img src="data_table.png" alt="Table 1" width="300"/>

-[PLACEHOLDER, remade with the correct SN subtypes]
+Placeholder: This needs to be remade with the correct set of SN subtypes.

 ### Table 1: This table shows the distribution of the number of supernova spectra, not supernova, across each of 17 supernova types.
 The first column shows the data distribution of the spectra we collected before any pre-processing.
 The second column shows the data distribution after the pre-processing steps which remove some known bad spectra and some spectra that are poor SNR.
 The third and fifth columns shows the distribution of a typical training and testing set split.
 The fourth column shows the final distribution of the training set after the data augmentation techniques have been applied.
 Note how now each class is represented approximately evenly.
 Finally, note that no II-pec spectra make it into the model because we only had one supernova (SN1987A) of that type.